indrekots/indrekots.github.io/_posts/articles/2017-09-17-how-to-write-a-good-commit-message.md

 Use it to briefly describe the changeset.
 The subject line should be followed with a blank line and starting from the third line, you can add a more detailed description of the patch.

-Don't use `git commit -m "my commit message"` to write commit messages.
+<p><strike>Don't use <code>git commit -m "my commit message"</code> to write commit messages.
-It won't allow you to write a more detailed description on the third line.
+It won't allow you to write a more detailed description on the third line.</strike>
+Apparently, I was wrong as was pointed out by <a href="https://twitter.com/homeworkprod/status/1038797032826306560">@homeworkprod</a>.
+According to <a href="https://git-scm.com/docs/git-commit#git-commit---messageltmsggt">Git docs</a>, if multiple <code>-m</code> options are given, their values are concatenated as separate paragraphs.
-[Configure Git to open a text editor](https://stackoverflow.com/a/2596835/2928051) to write a commit message.
+You can also <a href="https://stackoverflow.com/a/2596835/2928051">Configure Git to open a text editor</a> to write a commit message.</p>

 Git tooling expects that the first line of a commit message is the title.
 Therefore, the first letter should be capitalized and it should not end with a period.